leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

 Advanced
 ========

+Auto-Masking
-Topology Auto-Masking
+   Topology
       Setting per each brush, affects only vertices connected to the active vertex under the brush.
       This can be used for isolating disconnected meshes, face sets, masking cavities, mesh boundary edges, or creating topological falloffs.
-Face Sets Auto-Masking
+   Face Sets
       Affect only vertices that share face sets with active vertex.
-Mesh Boundary Auto-Masking
+   Mesh Boundary
       Does not affect non manifold boundary edges.
-Face Sets Boundary Auto-Masking
+   Face Sets Boundary
-   Does not sffect vertices which belong to a face set boundary.
+      Does not affect vertices which belong to a face set boundary.

 Propagation Steps
    The distance where *Mesh Boundary Auto-Masking* is going to protect vertices from the fully masked edge.